-Federal Rules of Evidence – FRE 408 Confidentiality in Software Audit Cases!
+Federal Rules of Evidence – FRE 408 Confidentiality in Software Audit and other Copyright Cases!

 When you get a letter from a major software manufacturer your stress level goes up.
 You start thinking about all the time you put into building your company, and you think about whether or not there are unlicensed copies of software on your computer networks, servers, laptops, PC's and Macs.
 You might also start wondering about who the “informer” might be, and what they might know.
 You think about whether or not you might be held personally liable for federal copyright infringement that might be deemed intentional or”willful.”
 These are all good questions and valid points of concern.
 When you hire our law firm to handle this serious software compliance issue, one of the first things we will do is to seek a rule 408 confidentiality agreement with the opposing software counsel so as to do everything possible to protect initial communications.
 This blog discusses F.R.E.
 408 (Federal Rules of Evidence).

 FRE Rule 408 defined